How Outdoor Conditions Affect Indoor Moisture

 Wind-driven moisture movement can lead to:

 Because wind patterns change throughout the day, the effect on indoor moisture can feel inconsistent.
-Some areas of the home may be more affected depending on their exposure to outdoor conditions.
+A room on the wind-facing side of the home may feel different from an interior room or a room on the sheltered side.

 How Rain and Ground Moisture Affect Indoor Conditions